My Work

 Why This Matters

-This workflow maps the end-to-end invoice submission flow, including validation paths and fallback states.
+This workflow maps the end to end invoice submission flow, including validation paths and fallback states.

 Functions and user needs were defined to guide scope, priorities, and workflow decisions.